 Passionflower tea is another herbal tea that’s been traditionally used to treat a number of health ailments.

 The calming properties of passionflower tea may promote sleepiness, so it may be beneficial to drink it before going to bed.

 Nevertheless, white rice still contains a decent amount of a few vitamins and minerals.
-A 3.5-ounce (100-gram) serving of white rice provides 14% of your daily needs for folate, 11% for thiamin and 24% for manganese (63).

 Getting enough sleep is very important for your health.